iorchard/burrito/README.rst

 Pre-requisites
 --------------

-* The first node in controller group is the ansible deployer.
+* The first node in control group is the ansible deployer.
 * Ansible user in every node has a sudo privilege.
 * All nodes should be in /etc/hosts on the deployer node.
+* python3 package should be already installed on every node.

 Networks
 -----------

-I assume there are 5 networks.
+The standard number of networks for burrito is 5.

 * service network: Public service network (e.g. 192.168.20.0/24)
 * management network: Management and internal network (e.g. 192.168.21.0/24)